7wik/7wik.github.io/about.md

 ### More Information

 I completed my Bachelors in Electrical Engineering from IIT BHU Varanasi.
 After that I have worked as a Research Assistant for a year at IIT-Hyderabad.
-I am currently working as a **Senior Associate** in CT-Tech Practice(work equivalent to an ML engineer) at **EY**.
+I am currently working as a **Senior Research Associate: Artificial Intelligence** in AI-ML team on developing intelligent solutions using deep learning for problems both internal and external to **EY**.

 I'm an ML enthusiast.
 Working on multiple areas in the broad spectrum of ML and it's related areas like Reinforcement Learning, Computer Vision, Deep learning, during my B-Tech and the later years, nurtured this enthusiasm of mine.